 If you are a fan of Southern barbecue, you are sure to love Jackson’s latest addition to the restaurant scene.
-This lively downtown spot is the go-to choice for a quick family-friendly lunch or dinner option.
+This lively downtown BBQ sportsbar is the go-to choice for a quick family-friendly lunch or dinner option.
 With great deals on meals that come with a rotating selection of special Southern sides (think collard greens, jalapeño cheese grits and banana pudding), there are a range of options to match your hunger.
-There are lighter choices, like a salad topped with freshly smoked turkey, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
-Enjoy the open-air feel on the deck or in front of the building, which overlooks the town’s happening boardwalk.
+There are lighter choices, like a salad topped with freshly smoked turkey or blackened salmon, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
+Enjoy the open-air feel on the balcony and the private dining room, which overlooks the town’s happening boardwalk.
 A full bar offers a local selection of beers and specialty drinks.
 Moe’s Original Bar B Que always offers takeout and is Jackson Hole’s most affordable catering option for private parties of any size.

 The food.
 The view.
 The art.
 Jackson’s newest restaurant combines exquisite cuisine, breathtaking views and fabulous art from its perch at the National Museum of Wildlife Art.
 From the team behind Gather, this lunch spot invites you to sip a glass of rosé on the patio, linger over your meal and peruse the museum’s world-class collection.
 Find chef Clark Myers’ inventive dishes made with seasonal, sustainable and local ingredients presented in a creative way, like a braised pork belly BLT (tomato jam, grilled red onion, sunflower pesto on ciabatta).
 Palate is the place to stop for a quick bite before walking the museum or for a long, lazy lunch with friends.
-On Sundays, take the bike path to Palate’s luxury brunch, offering a buffet and a small made-to-order menu, along with mimosas and bloody marys.
+It is also a great place to warm up after a sleigh ride on the Elk Refuge.
 Make sure to ask about their event catering at the museum’s many options on-site.

 After a day out enjoying Jackson’s activities, head to Pizzeria Caldera for authentic Napoletana-style pizza.
-Its scenic second-floor location overlooks the Town Square and is the perfect spot to enjoy a pint of locally brewed beer, a glass of Italian wine or a select cocktail.
+Its scenic second-floor location overlooks the Town Square and is the perfect spot to enjoy a pint of locally brewed beer, a glass of Italian wine or a cocktail from their full bar.
 The pizza starts with daily-made dough, perfected by owner Chris Hansen after years of experimenting with baking bread.
 Baked in a gas-fired, stone-hearth oven, the pies attain perfection: a crispy, thin crust with a chewy crumb, San Marzano tomato sauce and toppings in traditional and unique combinations.
-Try the Porcellino, with tomato sauce, mozzarella, pork sausage, bacon, mushrooms, spinach, roasted garlic and fresh sage.
-Be sure to explore other areas of the menu, from salads and small plates like bacon-wrapped figs with fresh mint to paninis like the Napoli with basil-sunflower seed pesto, fresh mozzarella and Rebelski tomatoes from Vertical Harvest.
+Be sure to explore other areas of the menu, from salads like the traditional Caldera Caesar with house-made dressing to paninis like the Napoli with basil-sunflower seed pesto, fresh mozzarella and Rebelski tomatoes from Vertical Harvest.

 Locals call it “The Bistro,” and this establishment has been a favorite Jackson Hole staple since it opened in 2001.
 The Bistro has made a name for itself with its creative take on classic French bistro fare.
 Favorites include the steak tartare and seasonal pork chop creations.
 Enjoy the first raw bar in town, serving oysters on the half shell, tuna tartare and oyster shooters.
 The fun, upscale yet unpretentious atmosphere makes this eatery a fantastic option for groups of all sizes, while paper and crayons adorning the white linen tablecloths appeal to patrons of all ages.
 A trip to Jackson Hole is made complete with a visit to The Bistro.
 And don’t miss its sister properties, Bin22 (120), Bodega (122), Il Villaggio Osteria (133), The Kitchen (135) and Roadhouse Brewing Co.
 (147).

 You will find this hidden gem nestled in the side of the Stagecoach Bar in Wilson.
 Locals may not tell you about Streetfood because they want to keep the secret spot to themselves, but the small restaurant offers globally influenced cuisine in a relaxed, family-friendly environment.
 Grab a seat inside and choose from a diverse menu offering everything from tacos to burgers to Cuban sandwiches.
 The chef’s Mexican origins shine through with his delicious tacos and quesadillas, each served with a creative sauce.
 Don’t be afraid to try his special habanero sauce; it’s got a kick, but it has incredible flavor, too.
-This is a great spot to relax after summer activities.
-Like its name suggests, Streetfood offers the local fare of several different countries, so make sure to branch out and try Korean or Greek specialities, too.
+This is a great spot to relax after skiing or snowboarding on Teton Pass.
+Like its name suggests, Streetfood offers the local fare of several different countries, so make sure to branch out and try Korean or Greek specialties, too.